vralle/html-bundler-webpack-plugin/README.md

 ```

 The default JS output filename is `[name].js`.
-You can specify your own filename using [webpack filename substitutions](https://webpack.js.org/configuration/output/#outputfilename):
+You can specify your own filename using [webpack filename substitutions][webpack-outputfilename-url]:

 ```js
 const HtmlBundlerPlugin = require('html-bundler-webpack-plugin');